Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'search' and the resource 'Datadog metrics by name pattern', which distinguishes it from siblings like 'list-active-metrics' and 'get-metric-metadata'.
+The description clearly states the verb 'Search' and the resource 'Datadog metrics' with the qualifier 'by name pattern'.
+This effectively distinguishes it from generic 'get-metrics' and from siblings like 'list-active-metrics' or 'query-metrics', though it doesn't explicitly contrast them.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.